Murder of Robert Schwartz: Investigation

+Police identified Pfohl as the owner of a car that called a tow truck for assistance near the house around the time of the murder and brought him and his girlfriend Inglis in for an interrogation.

-On December 11, 2001, 19-year-old Katherine Inglis made statements to the police implicating Schwartz's daughter Clara in his murder, claiming that Clara discussed the murder with her boyfriend, 21-year-old Michael Pfohl, and 18-year-old Kyle Hulbert.
+On December 11, 2001, Inglis made statements to the police implicating Schwartz's daughter Clara in his murder, claiming that Clara discussed the murder with the three of them beforehand.
 Inglis stated that the motive for the murder was that Schwartz had hit Clara and she believed that he tried to poison her.

 Clara, who was a sophomore at James Madison University at the time of the murder, was charged on February 2, 2002.
-Clara was formally indicted for the murder, as well as conspiracy to commit murder and solicitation of murder charges, on March 31, 2002.
+She was formally indicted for the murder, as well as conspiracy to commit murder and solicitation of murder charges, on March 31, 2002.
 Inglis, Pfohl, and Hulbert had all been indicted previously for Schwartz's murder.

 Trial

 Clara was the first of the four co-defendants to go on trial in October 2002.
 The prosecutors portrayed her as a manipulative young woman who used her role-playing game, Underworld, to convince her friends to kill her father.
 Prosecutor Jennifer Wexton argued that "Clara Schwartz wanted her father dead; she had hated her father for a long time", and that after failing to enlist a friend named Patrick to kill her father, Clara became desperate.

 The defense argued that the man who had committed the murder, Kyle Hulbert, had taken Clara's directives to kill her father out of the context of their role-playing game.
 Clara's attorney persisted that Clara "never intended for any person to kill her father."
 However, Patrick, testifying for the prosecution, stated that Clara spoke increasingly about killing Schwartz and had researched herbal poisons in order to make his death appear natural.
 Patrick also testified that Clara spoke of how much money she stood to inherit if Schwartz died, and her concerns that he would cut her out of his will.
 He stated that Clara became increasingly frustrated because he was not carrying out her wishes, and later found a willing participant in Hulbert.